MustafaGamalMuhammed/django_chat/README.md

 ```

 ## Technologies used in the project
-This project uses the following technologies:
+This application uses the following technologies:

 - django
 - djangorestframework